laurvana/DATA550_Final_Project/README.md

 - load map from `data/` folder
 - save final figure forest plots 1-3 in `output/` folder

-**Please Note** If you need to install the package `INLA` on your device, please follow the instructions in `code/02_make_figures.R` to aid in the install process.
-These lines of code have been commented out to decrease run time in case INLA has already been installed on your device.

 `code/03_render_report.R`

 - render `code/Final_Project_Report.Rmd`